 Yes, but the agenda must have a specific listing for such "calls to the public" and the member of the public who is speaking is only allowed to address the public body on an issue within the jurisdiction of the public body.
-The public body may not discuss the matter raised by the member of the public (unless it is on the agenda), but at the conclusion of the open call to the public, individual members of the public body may respond to criticism made by those who have addressed that public body.
-The public body may ask staff to review a matter brought forth by a member of the public or may ask that the matter be put on a future agenda.
+The public body may not discuss the matter raised by the member of the public (unless it is on the agenda), but at the conclusion of the open call to the public, individual members of the public body may ask staff to review a matter brought forth by a member of the public or may ask that the matter be put on a future agenda.